Are you guilty of eating after dinner even when you are full?

 Whether you normally aim for three meals a day or six, skipping your regular meals can increase undesired cravings and contribute to overeating.
-According to a two month study on the impact of reduced meal frequency without a caloric deficit in healthy middle aged adults, researchers found that eating only a large meal per day increased gremlin, the hunger hormone, as well as blood sugar levels.
+According to a two-month study on the impact of reduced meal frequency without a caloric deficit in healthy middle-aged adults, researchers found that eating only a large meal per day increased the gremlin, the hunger hormone, as well as blood sugar levels.
 As a result, eating regular meals can help decrease appetite and cravings.

 7. Make a phone call to a friend or family member.

-Having good conversation with those you love increases dopamine levels.
-Dopamine is a neurotransmitter that helps control the brain’s reward and pleasure sections that is also triggered when eating.
-Essentially, you can get the same “high” chatting up you best pals as eating that extra snack that you always crave post dinner.
+Having good conversations with those you love increases dopamine levels.
+Dopamine is a neurotransmitter that helps control the brain’s reward and pleasure sections that are also triggered when eating.
+Essentially, you can get the same “high” chatting up your best pals as eating that extra snack that you always crave post-dinner.

 8. Track your daily food intake.

-Whether you keep a hardback food journal or use a tracking app on your smart phone, the act of tracking allows you time to focus in and become aware of your dietary habits.
+Whether you keep a hardback food journal or use a tracking app on your smartphone, the act of tracking allows you time to focus and become aware of your dietary habits.
 Awareness is key to making changes in order to meet your personal goals and establish new healthier habits.